Tomeratia/SeaAlert/README.md

 # SeaAlert
-### Robust Classification and Information Extraction from Noisy Maritime Distress Communications Using Large Language Models
+###Robust Severity Assessment and Information Extraction from Noisy Maritime Distress Communications Using Large Language Models

 ## Table of Contents